bruceravel/BLA-XANES/_sources/metis/config.txt

 :file:`demeter.ini` file that is used by the other :demeter:`demeter` programs.
 On linux (and other unixes) this is in ``$HOME/.horae/``.
 On Windows this is in ``%APPDATA%\\demeter``.

+Not all of the Gnuplot options are used by :demeter:`metis`.
+However, the parameters :configparam:`gnuplot,col0` through :configparam:`gnuplot,col9` are used as the colors for line plots.